kannans89/RustRepo/28_SmartPointers/28_SmartPointers.md

 x==*y is true
 ```

-### Step 3: Implement Drop Trait
+### Illustraion : Drop Trait

-Drop is similar to destructor.

-In some languages, the programmer must call code to free memory or resources every time they finish using an instance of a smart pointer.
-If they forget, the system might become overloaded and crash.
-In Rust, you can specify that a particular bit of code be run whenever a value goes out of scope, and the compiler will insert this code automatically.
-As a result, you don’t need to be careful about placing cleanup code everywhere in a program that an instance of a particular type is finished with—you still won’t leak resources!
+The Drop trait has `drop` method .
+This method will be called when a structure which implemented this trait goes out of scope .In some languages, the programmer must call code to free memory or resources every time they finish using an instance of a smart pointer.
+In Rust, you can achieve automatic memory de allocation using Drop trait.

 ```rust